dqops/dqo/docs/working-with-dqo/working-with-files.md

 The configuration of the **virtual schema name**, which is an alias for the parent directory with data, is only available at the connection settings level.

 A **path** is an absolute path to that parent directory.
-Depending on the setting level, the configured path is utilized differently.
+The path is utilized differently, depending on the configuration level.

 The configuration at **the connection level** sets the parent directory in which directories or files are read.
-It is used on the import stage where is used for listing objects in the given directory.
+It is used on the import stage where lists objects in the given directory.

 The configuration at **the table level** provides a path pattern to the files allowing to work on them.